v5.0 / 2026-04-07

 Torpedo The target ship suffers a number of damage points equal to the torpedo's warhead rating.
 These are always considered Midships hits, tracked with gray chips.

-Breaching Pod The target ship automatically loses 1DP of CnC.
+Breaching Pod The target ship automatically loses 1DP of Helm.
 Shields do not protect.

 Phase 5: Resolve Damage

-Roll one die for each point of damage, and check the hit location table below.
+3. If there are any remaining damage, roll one die for each, and check the hit location table below based on their color.
 Each result indicates one DP box damaged on the listed system.
-A result of "-" indicates no effect, and "Crew" indicates that one of the ship's section's skills drops by one (target's choice).
-Once each chip has been rolled for, they are removed from the ship sheet.
+A result of "-" indicates no effect, and "Crew" indicates that one of the ship's section's Skills drops by one (target's choice).
+These chips are then removed from the ship sheet.

 Section Roll

-Midships Gray - - Hull Hull Hull Reactor Thrusters Maneuvering Sensors Shield Gen
+Midships Gray - - - Hull Hull Crew Reactor Thrusters Maneuvering Shield Gen

-Engines Red - - - - - Hull Reactor Thrusters Maneuvering Taudrive
+Engines Red - - - - - Hull Hull Reactor Thrusters Maneuvering

-Weapons Blue - - - - - Hull Weapon Sensors ECM Targeting
+Weapons Blue - - - - - Hull Hull Weapon Weapon Targeting

-Control Green - - - - - Hull Crew CnC Targeting Shield Gen
+Control Green - - - - - Hull Crew Helm Targeting Shield Gen

 Phase 6: Launch Seekers